microsoft/vscode-tslint/tslint/README.md

 - `tslint.exclude` - configure glob patterns of file paths to exclude from linting.
 The pattern is matched against the absolute path of the linted file.
 - `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
 The default is `false`.
 - `tslint.nodePath` - use this setting load tslint from a different location than the current workspace or the globally installed npm modules`.
-- `tslint.autoFixOnSave` - fix auto fixable warnings when a file is saved.
-This option is ignored when `files.autoSave` is set to `afterDelay`.
+- `tslint.autoFixOnSave` - fix auto fixable warnings when a file is saved. **Notice** Auto fixing is only done when the user manually saves a file.
+It is ignored when the file is automatically saved because of the `files.autoSave` setting.
+Executing a manual save on an already saved document will also trigger auto fixing.

 # Auto fixing